MazenOsamaFarouk/ITIDA_Git_tutorial/excercises.md

 ## EX 8: [Hacker Rank] simple strings

-please visit Hack rank on [this link](https://www.hackerrank.com/challenges/c-tutorial-strings/problem)
+please visit Hacker rank on [this link](https://www.hackerrank.com/challenges/c-tutorial-strings/problem)

 ## EX 9: Polar class
 Create a class Polar that represents the points on the plain as polar coordinates (radius and angle).
 Create an overloaded +operator for addition of two